Submission guidelines

 Can I include keywords?

-• These are not necessary.
+These are not necessary.
 We match reviewers and categorize submissions according to your full-text abstract.

-Can I include acknowledgements?
+Can I include acknowledgments?

 Yes, we encourage code submissions as evidence of reproducibility.
 However, note that a code repository takes extra effort to anonymize, and we will desk-reject submissions that accidentally de-anonymize their authors via a linked code repository with identifying information.